 As an older person, you may find that you are more prone to mental health problems such as loneliness.
 With the American Association for Retired Persons (or AARP) reporting that a third of older Americans say they feel lonely, this is a big issue.
 Many physical health conditions are comorbid, or more likely to exist alongside, loneliness.

 Picking up the phone and calling a friend or family member may seem like a simple thing to do, but it’s an excellent way to be certain that you’re not becoming disengaged from your wider community.
+Or if you live in a retirement village like Benchmark Split Rock, try meeting some new people by socialising in communal areas or taking new classes that are offered.
 And if you’re struggling to make connections, why not call the AARP and ask for advice on meeting people in your area?
 The same study found that those who had some form of social network or connection at their disposal were less likely to feel lonely, so it’s well worth doing.

 Getting old is a fact of life, but it’s one that many people continue to perceive as undesirable.
 Among some people, aging is actively frowned upon – and reasons like changes in bodily ability, mental function and more are used as justification.
 But nothing could be further from the truth.